Walchand-Linux-Users-Group/Linux/commands/whatis/README.md

 ## Description

-whatis searches a set of database files containing short descriptions of system commands for keywords and displays the result on the standard output.
+`whatis` searches a set of database files containing short descriptions of system commands for keywords and displays the result on the standard output.
 Only complete word matches are displayed.

-The whatis database is created using the command /usr/sbin/makewhatis.
+The whatis database is created using the command */usr/sbin/makewhatis*.

 ---